ropensci/devroadmap/README.md

 I will use `vcr` heavily in test suites in probably all the API wrappers I maintain. (and `vcr` depends on `webmockr`) - should see wide adoption outside of ropensci as there's nothing like these two out there currently.

+### text mining

+__target date: September 2017__

+A few pkgs need updates, will try to organize releases to coincide + blog post:

+* [fulltext](https://github.com/ropensci/fulltext) - shooting for [milestone v0.2](https://github.com/ropensci/fulltext/milestone/3) - lots of new things, demo abstract mining, full text mining, etc.
+* [microdemic](https://github.com/ropenscilabs/microdemic) - new pkg to work with Microsoft Academic Search API
+* [rcoreoa](https://github.com/ropensci/rcoreoa) - new pkg to work with CORE search API - also used in OpenknowledgeMaps
+* [jaod](https://github.com/ropenscilabs/jaod) - new pkg to work with Directory of Open Access Journals API
+* [crminer](https://github.com/ropensci/crminer) - new version to go out
+* [rbace](https://github.com/ropenscilabs/rbace) - new pkg to work with BASE search API - also used in OpenknowledgeMaps

 ### biodiversity data

 __target date: October 2017__